squadran2003/corm-encryption-decryption/README.md

 ## Description:
-   A python command line app that lets you encrypt and decrypt a file.
+   A python command line app that lets you encrypt and decrypt a file based on cesar psypher.

 ## Example: